7k2mpa/FileMaintenace/README.md

 At once manage only one folder.
 With Wrapper.ps1 you can manage multiple folders.

-### StopService.ps1 / StartService.ps1 / ChangeServiceStatus.ps1
+### ChangeServiceStatus.ps1 / retired(StopService.ps1 / StartService.ps1)

 Start and stop Windows service.
-These scripts have same code.
-Difference of them is only one line at the parameter section.
+If you need StopService.ps1 and StartService.ps1 , change comment line at the parameter section.

 ### ChangeIISstate.ps1